— PROJECT NAME

 Kenya Child Care is a Dutch NGO that facilitates acute emergency care for children in Kilifi, Kenya.
 They have room for 20 children in need of care.
 They also have an outreach program where they provide basic necessities of life such as food, medical care and education.
 In order to maintain this level of help, they rely on donations received through their website.
 In order to generate more donations, the website had to be revised and optimized for use.

-The old website of Kenya Child Care was evaluated per page.
-The structure was relatively easy to understand but not always intuitive.
+The old website of Kenya Child Care had relatively easy to understand structure but was not always intuitive.
 While some of the information linked well to their new pages, others were less informative because text between pages didn’t align.
 Also, information a potential donor would be interested in was either dispersed across pages or missing in general.

 Major points for improvement were identified by the UX heuristics visibility of system status, consistency and standards, recognition rather than recall and aesthetic and minimalist design.